G3DGames/G3DGames/README.md

 >
 > git submodule init
 >
-> git submodule update --remote
+> git submodule update

 Once you've done this you can open G3DGames.groupproj to access all the games here

 If you leave this repo lying on your HD for a while and some of the games may have changed you can update everything by updating the submodules again

-> git submodule update --remote
+> git submodule update